jbeedle19/book-search-engine/README.md

 # Book Search Engine
 ## Description
-An application to search for books and add additional books to the database.
+An online library where users can create an account in order to search for and save books to their own personal libraries.
+Users can also delete books that they are no longer interested in keeping in their library.
 ## Website
 placeholder website address
 ## Built With